-This medley of cultures was present in our Leiria house, my German grandmother and American parents forever schooling the Portuguese neighbors and seminary students in piano, religion, church etiquette.
+This medley of cultures was present in our Leiria house, my German grandmother and American parents forever schooling the Portuguese neighbors and seminary students in piano, religion, Protestant church etiquette.
 Inside the house I swallowed emotion like a proper nordic child, while outside I met fire with Portuguese fire.

 When I returned to retire and write my books, I split into two: yelling like that in English means you're ready to strangle somebody!
 But in Portuguese, hand-waving tirades are routine, from car directions to shopping choices.
 In fact, Portuguese friends don't even have a word for the animated ranting—I've asked.

 I've seen expats surrender immediately to the yelling, having no idea what triggered their native listener.
 They lose the argument, but no matter—they're paying to live on in the sunny land.
 When I'm yelled at, though, I know exactly what is being said.
 There's an instant during which I could yell back—if I do, it feels like I'm out-of-control drunk—before I freeze.
 Too late, I'm now a foreigner in cultural quicksand, sinking fast.

 Why am I being yelled at?

 I know, it's a straight punch and I'm supposed to block.
 I was good at this in Taekwondo.
 You raise your block before the punch gets anywhere near your face...why can't I do this here?